OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ---
 title: Cloud Target Discovery
-description: Resources created in cloud providers can be discovered as deployment targets by Octopus
+description: Cloud resources can be discovered and registered as deployment targets by Octopus
 position: 100
 ---